robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 <!-- Figure: metrics by social scale -->

 <!-- Figure: metrics by land cover resolution -->

-(ref:lcres) Varying spatial scale of land cover raster.
-For each land cover resolution (5, 25, 50, 75, 100, 250 and 500 m), multilayer
-networks were constructed of caribou social associations (n = 21 females) on Fogo Island, Newfoundland between 2017-04-21 and 2019-03-27 within three habitat layers (foraging, forest, and open).
-A, B, C) Three land cover rasters: the original resolution (30 m) and two aggregated rasters (500 m and 1000 m).
-D) Edge overlap of habitat layers across spatial resolutions.
-Open and forest layers show consistent edge overlap with increasing spatial resolution while foraging shows a sharp decline in edge overlap between 30 m and 600 m.
-Above 600 m, edge overlap in foraging layers is stable.
-E) Graph strength (mean of individuals in bold) within habitat layers across spatial resolution.
-Foraging layers showed high variation in graph strength with many individuals dropping to 0 after 500 m and others increasing with spatial resolution.
-Open layers and forest layers were relatively stable across spatial resolutions, with higher mean graph strength in open compared to forest layers.

 <!-- Figure: metrics by number of observations -->